FireEye says it was breached by state-backed hackers | DW | 09.12.2020

 The stolen tools could be dangerous in the wrong hands, but FireEye said it had developed and made available more than 300 countermeasures to protect its customers and others against the potential use of those tools.

-The company added that it was investigating the breach with the held of US federal agencies, and industry partners, including tech giant Microsoft which has its own cybersecurity team.
+The company said that it was investigating the breach with the help of US federal agencies, and industry partners, including tech giant Microsoft which has its own cybersecurity team.

 "Their initial analysis supports our conclusion that this was the work of a highly sophisticated state-sponsored attacker utilizing novel techniques," CEO Mandia said.